 Concrete driveways generally last between 25-50 years.
 This wide range is dependent on use, weather, maintenance level, and quality of the installation.

-If there were any issues with the concrete curing/hardening process, it would take years off the expected lifespan.
+If there were any issues with the concrete curing/hardening process during installation, it would take years off the expected lifespan.
 Proper installation is why it’s essential to choose a team with experience navigating the challenges concrete presents.

 When is the best time to install a concrete driveway?